 As with any type of systemic change, training and education will be crucial for fostering an awareness and understanding of the benefits of project management.
 The underlining message is: don’t just sell legal services, create value for your clients and, like Warren Buffett said, they will be willing to pay the price.

-To find out more about Roger Quick’s LPM recommendations, download Thomson Reuters Insight’s free White Paper, The cost of accessing justice – Roger Quick on law firm billing or sign up to a free trial or subscribe to Quick on Costs subscription service available on Westlaw AU or in looseleaf format.
+To find out more about Roger Quick’s legal project management recommendations, download our free whitepaper, The Cost of Accessing Justice: Roger Quick on Law Firm Billing, or sign up for a free trial or subscribe to Quick on Costs online on Westlaw AU.